 Vintage Breitling Service:

-A Vintage Breitling is any out of production mechanical timepiece, either manual wind or automatic movement, most produced prior to 1976.
+A Vintage Breitling is any out of production mechanical timepiece, with either a manual wind or automatic movement, mostly produced prior to 1976.
 Identification can be made via the reference number from the case back, which is normally 3 or 4 digits.
 The serial number, that provides production date, is usually 6 or 7 digits.
 NOTE: Serial numbers are often inside the case back – we do not recommend opening the case back.
 We provide production date with our estimate.
-Vintage also includes the Montbrillant limited edition series that were sold with the old movements, stop watches and aircraft clocks.
+Vintage also includes Breitling stop watches, aircraft clocks, and Montbrillant limited edition series that were sold with the old movements.
 Please feel free to contact us if you have a question about the reference number.